AliDvlpr/Django_Store/README.md

 6. Run the project using one of these:
    - Server: `gunicorn --workers=6 --bind 0.0.0.0:3000 storefront.wsgi`.
    - Localhost: `python manage.py runserver`.

+## Attention
+This app is under development and there may be errors in its launch or execution.
+Please cooperate with me to fix these errors, thank you.
+You can contact me on social networks.